Dr. Sharon Yadin

 sharony@yvc.ac.il

 Dr. Yadin earned her doctorate in law from Tel-Aviv University and completed her post-doctorate at the Hebrew University of Jerusalem.
 She has won several scholarships and academic awards, including the Gorney Award for Young Public Law Scholars, the Lakers Prize for Best Media Regulation Paper, the Lady Davis post-doctoral scholarship, and the Zvi Meitar doctoral scholarship.
 She has also received various research grants and teaching awards.
 She has served as a public representative at the Israel Press Council and the Israeli Public Broadcasting Corporation.
-She serves as a public committee member at Maala (an NGO promoting corporate social responsibility) and as a board director at the Israeli Law and Society Association.
-She is also a member of the Climate Social Science Network at Brown University.
+She currently serves as a public committee member at Maala (an NGO promoting corporate social responsibility) and as a board director at the Israeli Law and Society Association.
 Dr. Yadin advises governmental regulators as well as multinational firms.

 Fighting Climate Change Through Shaming

 This Book contends that regulators can and should shame companies into climate-responsible behavior by publicizing information on corporate contribution to climate change.
 Drawing on theories of regulatory shaming and environmental disclosure, the book introduces a “regulatory climate shaming” framework, which utilizes corporate reputational sensitivities and the willingness of stakeholders to hold firms accountable for their actions in the context of the climate crisis.
 The book explores the developing landscape of climate shaming practices employed by governmental regulators in various jurisdictions via rankings, ratings, labeling, company reporting, lists, online databases, and other forms of information-sharing regarding corporate climate performance and compliance.
 Against the backdrop of insufficient climate law and regulation worldwide, the book offers a rich normative and descriptive theory and viable policy directions for regulatory climate shaming, considering the promises and pitfalls of this nascent approach and insights gained from implementing regulatory shaming in other fields.
-It is a part of the Cambridge Elements Series – short, peer-reviewed books that aim to provide readers with original, cutting-edge insights into frontier topics.
+It is a part of the Cambridge Elements Series – short, peer-reviewed books designed to deliver cutting-edge research in a concise and accessible format.
 Online supplements are available on the Cambridge website.

 Cambridge University Press Video Abstract